-The final pond was also light brown and slightly turbid.
-The treated discharge flow rate was estimated at 3 L/s and no visual environmental impact was observed at the outlet into the Patea River.
+The final pond was dark green.
+The treated discharge flow rate was estimated at 1.5 L/s, with no significant visual environmental impact noted at the outlet into the Patea River.
+The WWTP and facilities were satisfactory and there were no odour issues noted at the time of inspection.